Chapter 60: Discovering a Shadow of the Collective Nightmare and Why the Hanging Woman Hangs

 “Oh Heidi,” said the High Priestess.
 “You cannot believe the story that the Servants of Fear weave.
 I shall show you how it truly goes for the Servants of Love and those who serve the unknowable will of the one who put the stars in motion.”

-In this story as in the previous versions, when the Lord of All became imbalanced and demanded more and more from those beneath him, demanding impossible perfection and harming those around him through fear, humanity rose up and removed him from power.
-But, the daughter of the Light Queen, his earthly queen, was pregnant with his child when he fell from grace and power.
-The crowd did not tear down the queen as they had the king for they remembered their mother’s parting words to them.
+In this story as in the previous versions, when the Lord of All became imbalanced and demanded more and more from those beneath him, demanding impossible perfection and harming those around him through fear, the painted crowd rose up and removed him from power.
+As before, the daughter of Light, his earthly queen, was pregnant with his child when he fell from grace and power.
+However, this time the crowd did not tear down the queen as they had the king for they remembered their Divine Mother’s parting words to them and yet loved the queen though she had served a corrupted ruler with all her heart.

-The fallen queen gave birth to a girl and she died upon her birthing bed, the battlefield of the Mother and a final sacrificial offering of her best effort to the imperfect king who had once ruled among them and whom she had loved unconditionally.
-The baby, whom she had brought to this world at the cost of her own life, was taken from those who knew the truth of her birth and hidden by the jubilant crowd who could not see what approached them out of the gathering shadows because of their temporary victory in that moment of time.
+The fallen queen gave birth to a girl and she died upon her birthing bed, the battlefield of the companions of the Sons of Abaddon and a final sacrificial offering of her own blood to the imperfect king who had once ruled and whom she had loved unconditionally.
+The baby, whom she had brought to this world at the cost of her own life, was taken from those who knew the truth of her royal birth and hidden by the jubilant painted crowd who could not see what approached them out of the gathering shadows because of their temporary victory in that moment of time.

-When the Shadow Queen sent forth another ruling Son of Abaddon as she always did, humanity parted to reveal the half Light/half Shadow progeny of the fallen king whom they presented as one of their own, to protect her from the all-consuming darkness and vengeance of the Servants of Fear.
-“Here is one of the best among us,” whispered the crowds of the children of the Light Queen.
+When the Shadow Queen sent forth another ruling Son of Abaddon as she always did, humanity parted to reveal the half Light and half Shadow progeny of the previous king whom they presented as one of their own, to protect her from the all-consuming darkness and vengeance of the Servants of Fear.
+“Here is one of the best among us,” whispered the painted crowds of the Light Queen.
 “Be kind to her for she is our sister and we love her as family.
 Be the best version of yourself you can be, Lord of All, for she deserves nothing less.”

 “Isn’t she just one of us?” one of the observing crowd whispered as they put the young woman’s hand into the open hand of the Son of Abaddon.